Nuneaton Town F.C.: Manor Park (1919–2007)

-Liberty Way (2007–Present)
+Liberty Way (2007–2024)

 Nuneaton Borough moved into its new ground, Liberty Way, in time for the 2007–08 season.
 The ground was initially owned and purpose-built by Nuneaton Rugby Club, which now shares the ground.
 As a consequence of the decision to move, the ground was substantially upgraded.
 The upgrade took place over three phases by local building firm Ian Neale Construction (owned by future owner Ian Neale) and was completed in 2007.

 The move to Liberty Way was not straightforward.
 Originally the club planned to move from Manor Park to the new ground for the 2005–06 season but ended up having to wait 2 seasons before work was completed.
 Also, the club hit a snag over the covenant protecting Manor Park which was eventually cleared, allowing the club could move to Liberty Way.
 The ground-share plan with Nuneaton R.F.C. was planned by the then owner Ted Stocker of both clubs, after many new ground plans across Nuneaton were rejected by the local council.
 As a consequence of the ground share, ownership of the ground passed from the rugby club to a new holding company, Stadiasafe.

 The ground share with Nuneaton Rugby Club ('The Nuns') effectively died with the liquidation of Stadiasafe, leaving no formal agreement in place between the two clubs.
 Having gained sole ownership of the ground, Nuneaton Town Football Club put a deal on the table that would allow the rugby club to play inside the stadium in return for a realistic rate.
 Under the old agreement, the rugby club paid £35 to hire the pitch, a fee that also covered the use of the floodlights and markings.
 Since this was previously paid to a sister company (the aforementioned Stadiasafe; owned by the owner of both clubs), the amount paid was immaterial.
 However, when the football club gained sole ownership, this sparked disagreements over the amount to be paid to the football club by the rugby club to play its games in the stadium.